 Somatic Grief Work for White Anti-Racists

-Spaciousness is what supports integration, digestion, shifts and breaks in patterns, and leads to new possibilities.
+Spaciousness is what supports integration and digestion.
+It creates embodied shifts, breaks patterns, and leads to new possibilities.

 Space to BE in our shared humanity.
-Space to feel, to reflect and to touch into the sacred heart of prayer, an inner dimension that binds us all.
+Space to feel, to reflect, and to touch into the sacred heart of prayer - an inner dimension that binds us all.
 It’s an opportunity to ground into truth, to check-in with values alignment, and to contemplate next steps and/or actions.
-When we create SPACE to acknowledge and BE WITH impact we actually reweave ourselves back into the web that we feel have felt so disconnected from.
+When we create SPACE to acknowledge and BE WITH impact we reweave ourselves back into the web that we feel so disconnected from.

 Numbing, dissociation, and distraction are all ways in which we LEARN to cope with the overwhelm of trauma and disconnection.
 Consumer capitalism primes our nervous system for overwhelm since we are constantly inundated with devastating news.
 The speed at which information comes through doesn’t have a chance to get metabolized, and there’s no room to actually feel the impact.
 Instead we intellectualize what we see/hear which makes it all too easy to quickly move on to the next thing, dehumanizing people in the process.